Where to stay in Osaka? Check our guide to the best places to stay in one of the largest and most exciting cities in Japan

 Osaka is one of the largest cities in Japan, and also one of the easiest to access.
 The city has excellent domestic and international connections, with both flights and the very efficient Japanese railway network.
 Apart from that, Osaka has a lot to offer in terms of entertainment and eateries.
 Finally, the city is also considerably more affordable than Tokyo.

 If you are traveling from outside Japan, the best way to get to the city is flying.
 The Kansai International Airport is where most airlines fly, including budget airlines like Jetstar Japan, Peach Airlines and Vanilla Airlines.
 It also hosts domestic flights across Japan, making it easier for tourists to connect to other cities in Japan easily.
-Osaka is also served by the Itami Airport, which operates mostly domestic flights.
+The city is also served by the Itami Airport, which operates mostly domestic flights.

 Considered as the “nation’s kitchen”, Osaka is a foodie paradise as the city is host to many great restaurants offering traditional and modern Japanese cuisines, and also a good choice of international cuisine restaurants.
 It is also a major hub in the Kansai region, making it a perfect destination for anyone looking for great shopping and tourist destinations.
 Kids would also love visiting Osaka as it is the home to destinations such as Universal Studios Japan, HEP Five and the Osaka Aquarium Kaiyukan.